Here is your complete DIY travel guide to the tourist spots in Bakun, Benguet.

 - Always consult with the local officials before visiting the tourist spots in Bakun.
 You can also coordinate in advance for them to prepare the necessary amenities.

 - Always have a guide when visiting the tourist spots in Bakun.

 - Respect local culture and protocols by refraining from acts or utterances which may be offensive to the community.
 Among these include wearing mini-shorts and public display of affection (PDA).

 - Don’t ever litter.
 Let us help in keeping the tourist spots in Bakun clean and green.

-- Smoking and drinking liquor is prohibited in Bakun, Benguet all year round.
+- Smoking and drinking liquor are prohibited in Bakun, Benguet all year round.
 Please bear with that.

 For your Information:

 If you need more information that may help set your itinerary to the tourist spots in Bakun, do contact the following:

 - Mr. Arthur A. Tolito – 09212113687/09053172616 (Tourism Officer)